Who We Are

 Fergus has been head woodsman at Capheaton for over 25 years.
 His knowledge of trees and their management is second to none.
 However, it is his capacity for sorting out everything from burst pipes, dry stone walls, fences and gates that makes him a crucial cog in the Capheaton wheel.
 He is ridiculously fit and runs everywhere, often representing England (veterans) in cross country.
 As if he hasn’t enough to do, he is a great all round countryman and first class trainer of working spaniels.

-Rory joined Fergus in the forestry team a year ago, having done an apprenticeship at Antony Gormley’s Foundry in Hexham.
+Rory joined Fergus in the forestry team 2 years ago, having done an apprenticeship at Antony Gormley’s Foundry in Hexham.

 He loves working outside and is learning fast, and at his happiest tinkering about with cars.